MatthewAndroid/CardApp/README.md

 # 🃏 CardApp

 **CardApp** is a lightweight and engaging quiz application built with **Jetpack Compose**.
 Designed to be simple, intuitive, and fun, it allows users to test their knowledge with true/false questions, get immediate feedback, and track their score.

+CardApp makes use of GitHub Actions to ensure it buildss with each feature change.

+---

+## 🎥 YouTube Link

 ---